jeff-k/bio-seq/README.md

 Many bioinformatics crates implement their own kmer packing logic.
 This effort began as a way to define types and traits that allow kmer code to be shared between projects.
 It quickly became apparent that a kmer type doesn't make sense without being tightly coupled to a general type for sequences.
 The scope of this crate will be limited to operating on fixed and arbitrary length sequences with an emphasis on safety.

 Some people like to engineer clever bit twiddling hacks to reverse complement a sequence and some people want to rapidly prototype succinct datastructures.
-Most people don't want to worry about endianess.
+Most people don't want to worry about endianness.
 The strength of rust is that we can safely abstract the science from the engineering to work towards both objectives.

 ## Contributing